chi-0828/profile-site/README.md

 ``` shell
 npm run deploy
 ```
-There will be a new branch `gh-pages` on your repository; you can host the branch to be the GitHub page in `setting` [see the tutorial](https://github.com/gitname/react-gh-pages)
+There will be a new branch `gh-pages` on your repository; you can host the branch to be the GitHub page in `setting` <br>
+[see the tutorial](https://github.com/gitname/react-gh-pages)

 ## TODO